DesignedSimplicity/MetaGraffiti/README.md

 A framework for processing geographic and topographic data for map building and visualizations

+Data - Simple classes which represent a set of attributes for an entity Info - State classes created from a static factory pattern

 GpxGraffiti - A simple windows application to pre-process gpx files to use in Adobe Lightroom and Google Earth
 	-merge		Combines multiple gpx files into a single file - used for geotagging in Lightroom -fix		Removes bad data points from a gpx file - cleans up a file with a poor gps signal